myreceiptt/nota-markdown/archived-oioi/2025/09/firewall-manager-playbook.md

 ---

 ## 4. Confidentiality
-Both parties agree to maintain confidentiality of discussions and outputs.
+Both parties agree to maintain the confidentiality of discussions and outputs.

 ---